 - Peppermint Brownies.
 The ideal dessert for the Christmas holiday season!

 - Dark Chocolate Bark.
-Topped with candied orange peel and pistacios, this dessert makes a fabulous edible gift and also a great sweet treat any time of year.
+Topped with candied orange peel and pistachios, this dessert makes a fabulous edible gift and is also a great sweet treat any time of year.

 - Espresso Pot de Creme.
 This extra rich chocolatey dessert is great for date night or anything you want something a little extra special to finish a meal.